 Audio signals enter and leave the X2 system through the rack-mounted input and output cards.
 It is possible to request a custom input/output card combination to suit almost any installation.
-No audio passes through the modular control panels.
-These control the DSP, input/ output cards and monitoring via the digital control system.
+No audio

 The console can be provided with any combination of internal and external sources.